 The following cleansers products are some of the best affordable skincare for oily skin.
 While these face washes can be harsh for anyone with normal-to-dry skin, oily skinned individuals will see results with these cleansers.

-The Clean & Clear Continuous Control Acne Cleanser was my ride or die face wash when I suffered from severe acne.
+The Clean & Clear Continuous Control Acne Cleanser* was my ride or die face wash when I suffered from severe acne.
 The Cleanser promises to remove excess dirt and oil.
-The Acne Control Cleanser fights and prevents breakouts with 10% Benzoyl Peroxide.
+Also, the Acne Control Cleanser fights and prevents breakouts with 10% Benzoyl Peroxide.

-I only recommend using this face wash if you have oily skin and severe acne.
+That being said, I only recommend using this face wash if you have oily skin and severe acne.
 Users should only use this cleanser once a day.
-This cleanser has the potential to be overly drying if mused multiple times a day.
-This cleanser will irritate normal, combination, or dry skin.
+This cleanser has the potential to be overly drying if used multiple times a day.
+In fact, this cleanser will irritate normal, combination, or dry skin.

 PSA: This cleanser will BURN if it gets in your eyes.

-Unlike the Clean & Clear face wash, the Cetaphil Gentle Skin Cleanser is one of the best cleansers for sensitive skin.
-Cetaphil won’t irritate or dry out the skin.
-Cetaphil promises to cleanse the skin without stripping it.
-The cleanser is great for daily use.
+Unlike the Clean & Clear face wash, the Cetaphil Gentle Skin Cleanser* is one of the best cleansers for sensitive skin.
+Cetaphil won’t irritate or dry out the skin beccause it cleanse the skin without stripping it.
+As a result, this cleanser is great for daily use.
 It leaves the skin feeling soft and clean.

 The Pond’s Cucumber Cleanser is one of the most inexpensive, highly effective makeup removers.
 Makeup easily dissolves without needing to scrub or tug at the skin.
 Unlike other drying makeup removers, the Cucumber Cleanser is actually 50% moisturizer.
-The moisturizer component leaves the skin feeling ultra soft.
+As a result, the moisturizer component leaves the skin feeling ultra soft.

-The Pond’s cleanser is so emollient that a little product goes a long way.
-It took me an entire year to use one jar entirely – despite wearing makeup nearly everyday.
+Also, the Pond’s cleanser is so emollient that a little product goes a long way.
+In fact, it took me an entire year to use one jar entirely – despite wearing makeup nearly everyday.

-The Cucumber Cleanser is advertised for dry skin, but I love using it despite having ultra oily skin.
+The Cucumber Cleanser is advertised for dry skin.
+However I love using it despite having ultra oily skin.
 That being said, anyone with oily skin will need to double-cleanse.
 Without double cleansing, the Cold Cream will clog pores.

+Also, the packaging is bulky.
 From a sanitation perspective, dipping fingers into a jar is not ideal.
-Keeping that in mind, do not share this cream with others.
-Also, the package is bulky.
+Keeping that in mind.
+Do not share this cream with others.

 The Neutrogena Cleansing Towelettes* are iconic for good reason.
 They are the best makeup remover wipes available at the drug store.
 With their gentle but powerful formula, the Neutrogena wipes melt away makeup.
 No need to tug at the skin or use multiple wipes at a time.